 I used to frown upon the use of internal CSS, but now I'm a big fan.
 Using internal CSS can help reduce the size of the CSS file delivered to the browser.
 It's also less likely to adversely affect the formatting of other pages.

-Note: internal CSS, also known as embedded CSS, is the stuff is put in the style tags.
+Note: internal CSS, also known as embedded CSS, is the stuff that is put in the style tags.
 This is different from inline CSS - which is defined with the style tag.

-I do have one niggle, which was that I had to fiddle with filters to handle strange behaviour with wpautop() processing.
+I did have one niggle, which was that I had to fiddle with filters to handle strange behaviour with wpautop() processing.
 But I'm not the first person to have suffered this and won't be the last.

 The oik-css plugin is great for creating custom CSS just where it's needed.
 It's especially useful when you want to apply some styling to a specific field on a specific page.
 I often combine it with oik shortcodes to override default behaviour.